 But there’s one tactic that helps: autoscaling.
 The tighter your Kubernetes scaling mechanisms are configured, the lower the waste and costs of running your application.

-Read on to learn how to use Kubernetes autoscaling mechanisms and drive your cloud costs down.
+Read on to learn how to use Kubernetes autoscaling mechanisms to drive your cloud costs down.

-And if autoscaling is no mystery to you, take a look at this handful of tips: 8 best practices to reduce your AWS bill for Kubernetes
+And if autoscaling is no mystery to you, take a look at these tips: 8 best practices to reduce your AWS bill for Kubernetes

 How autoscaling works in Kubernetes: Horizontal vs. Vertical

 Horizontal autoscaling allows you to create rules for starting or stopping instances assigned to a resource when they breach the upper or lower thresholds.